Berry College Groups Traveling Abroad

 - provide additional health & safety, cultural or other information if requested

-Spouses and other dependents traveling with the group should complete the insurance form for dependents in the right-hand column.
+Spouses and other dependents traveling with the group should complete the insurance form for dependents in the side-bar.
+Note that iNext does not cover travelers under the age of 13; consider purchasing coverage for this age group from HTH Worldwide. iNext insurance fees for Berry dependents will be charged to the employee's account.
 Non-Berry employees traveling with the group who are not dependents should complete the insurance form for non-college employees and pay the insurance company directly.
-Dependents should complete the "release for visitors" in the right column.
+Dependents should complete the "release for visitors" in the sidebar.
 Submit these to the IP office.

 Please contact the IP office at ext.
 4065 with any questions.